21 Unmissable Things to do in Wroclaw, Poland

 One of the best things to do in Wroclaw is to sip a cup of delicious hot chocolate while admiring the beautiful architecture of the Market square.

 E. Wedel Company, established in 1851, makes confectionery and is the national chocolate company.
-Every city of Poland has an E.Wedel cafe serving three types of hot chocolate (bitter, milk, white), among other products they make.
+Every city in Poland has an E.Wedel cafe serving three types of hot chocolate (bitter, milk, white), among other products they make.
 One small cup of hot chocolate costs 16 PLN.

 Savor Drunken Cherry liqueur

 Pijana Wiśnia (Drunken Cherry) is a famous Ukrainian cherry liqueur produced since 1896.
-It originated in Lviv and took over by storm not only Ukraine but also extended to Poland, Moldova, and Romania.
+It originated in Lviv and took over by storm not only in Ukraine but also extended to Poland, Moldova, and Romania.

 The liqueur is made from a traditional Galician (today’s southeastern Poland and western Ukraine) recipe using the best distillate of selected cherries.
 The liqueur is super delicious, with the right amount of sweetness, sourness, and alcohol.

-Each bar of Pijana Wiśnia has a dominating and robust red-lighting, while the interior often features a chandelier or a wall piece made from red bottles.
+Each bar of Pijana Wiśnia has a dominating and robust red lighting, while the interior often features a chandelier or a wall piece made from red bottles.

 You can try cold or hot liqueur on the spot or takeaway.
 And if you like it, you can also buy a bottle or other merchandise from the bar to take back home.